 How Do I obtain SRI Values for My Building Materials?

 LEED requires specific SRI values for your individual product or material.
 Many roofing manufacturers have already obtained independent laboratory testing of the SRI of their product catalog.
-Your desired roofing or hardscape SRI specifications may be readily available in the form of a manufacturer datasheet which can be used as LEED documentation.
+Your desired roofing or hardscape SRI specifications may be readily available in the form of a manufacturer datasheet, which can be used as LEED documentation.

 In cases where the manufacturer can not provide the SRI of a material, or the manufacturer is unknown, the USGBC allows for SRI values to be obtained from a laboratory following the appropriate ASTM standards for reflectivity and emissivity testing.